 Hurray, it’s Spring!
 Here in California we have a beautiful display of wild flowers, green grasses, and blossoming trees galore.
-Unfortunately not everyone can enjoy these gorgeous spectacles.
-The winds stir up their pollen and many people end up indoors dealing with runny, itchy or congested noses, scratchy throats, and watery eyes?
+Unfortunately not everyone can enjoy these gorgeous spectacles though!
+Are you one of the many who end up indoors with runny, itchy or congested noses, scratchy throats, and watery eyes?
 Luckily there is much you can do to support your seasonal allergies naturally!

 A natural solution for seasonal allergies is a good idea, because while Claritin & Benadryl may help with symptoms to get you through the season, the side effects can be just as miserable as the allergic response:

 - GI issues

 - or more serious conditions like jaundice, stunted growth, or enlarged prostate glands…

 In my opinion, it’s better to learn how to naturally treat allergies and get to the root of your health imbalance that causes them.
 Why risk creating other health imbalances from conventional pharmaceutical allergy drugs?
 Natural remedies work great as long as you’re consistent and persistent in treating yourself.
 Hopefully my story will inspire you to try!